Charles A And Anne Morrow Lindbergh Foundation

 How does Charles A And Anne Morrow Lindbergh Foundation spend its money?

 Charles A And Anne Morrow Lindbergh Foundation directs 60% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This falls below the 65% benchmark.

 Are donations to Charles A And Anne Morrow Lindbergh Foundation tax-deductible?